YJDoc2/8086-Emulator/syntax.md

             For passing macro name to macro for invocation, make sure to leave space between param name and brackets :<br/>MACRO a(q)-> ADD AX,q <- MACRO b(k,q) -> k **this space** (q)<- b(a,5)<br/>
         </li>
         <li>
-            <strong>macro use</strong> : used to 'call' macro, the code defined in macro will be placed in place of this.=, with parameters replaced.
+            <strong>macro use</strong> : used to 'call' macro, the code defined in macro will be placed in place of this,with parameters replaced.
             <p><strong>syntax</strong> : macro_name (comma separated value list)</p> The code between '->' and '<-' will be placed in place of macro use, where the parameters will be replaced by the ones given in macro call.
         </li>
         <li>